shahar603/SpaceXtract/README.md

     _, frame = cap.read()
 ```
 This script can be downloaded from [here](https://github.com/shahar603/SpaceX/blob/master/example.py).
-If you just want a program that does the job without having to program it.
-You can download it form [here](https://github.com/shahar603/SpaceX/blob/master/get_telemetry.py).
+If you just want a program that does the job without having to program it, you can download it form [here](https://github.com/shahar603/SpaceX/blob/master/get_telemetry.py).
 It
 extracts the data, check it's valid and write it to a JSON file.
 Explanations about its usage can be found below in the section titled "get_telemetry.py".

 - **I Highly recommend using 1080p, 720p is supported but is pretty dull.
 From my tests, 1080p is correct 98% of the time while 720p is less than 60%**